irfanhakim-as/linux-wiki/topics/alacritty.md

 This installs and sets up Alacritty as the default terminal.

 > [!IMPORTANT]
-> This guide assumes that you are using KDE Plasma as your desktop environment.
+> This guide assumes that you are using the KDE Plasma desktop environment.

 ### Steps